Annie M. P. Smithson: Background and career

 She was Secretary and Organiser of the Irish Nurses Organisation from 1929 to 1942.
 She wrote for the Irish Nurses' Magazine and edited the Irish Nurses Union Gazette.

-In 1917 she published her first novel, Her Irish Heritage, which became a best-seller.
+In 1917, she published her first novel, Her Irish Heritage, which became a best-seller.
 It was dedicated to those who died in the Easter Rising of 1916.
 In all, she published twenty novels and two short story collections.
 Other successful novels included By Strange Paths and The Walk of a Queen.
 Many of her works are highly romantic and draw on her own life experiences, with nationalism and Catholicism featuring as recurrent themes.
 In 1944 she published her autobiography, Myself – and Others.

-From 1932 onwards she shared a house in Rathmines, Dublin with her stepsister and her stepsister's family.
+From 1932 onward, she shared a house in Rathmines, Dublin with her stepsister and her stepsister's family.
 She died of heart failure at 12 Richmond Hill, Dublin and was buried in Whitechurch, County Dublin.

 Her novels feature in Brian Friel's 1990 play Dancing at Lughnasa.
 Between 1989 and 1990 the Mercier Press reprinted several of her works.